 If you’re going through a rough patch, I highly recommend reading relationship advice out loud to each other.
 You can find so many articles on the internet, or you can even rent some self-help books from the library.
 This shows effort and commitment on both sides.

 If you can afford it, I highly recommend finding a therapist.
-Seeking help doesn’t not make you weak.
+Seeking help doesn’t make you weak.
 You’re not too good for therapy.

 Choosing pride over the person you made a vow to is never worth it.